biozalp/AdvancedGalleryFields/README.md

 == Description ==

-Custom Gallery Fields adds a powerful gallery management system to your WordPress posts and pages.
+Advanced Gallery Fields adds a powerful gallery management system to your WordPress posts and pages.
 Seamlessly integrate with Elementor and other page builders to create stunning image galleries with ease.

 This plugin is a complete solution for creating galleries in your WordPress posts and pages.
 It allows you to add and manage multiple images in a visually appealing and user-friendly way.